 Can Parents See What Apps You Download?

 Yes.
-Parents can see what app you have downloaded and installed on your phone, tablet, or computer by installing parental control apps such as Safes on your devices.
+Parents can see the apps you download and install on your devices by using parental control apps like Safes.

 How can I see what apps are on my child’s iPhone?

 You can see what apps are on your child’s iPhone by installing parental control apps such as Safes on their device.